My favorite animal of all time is a weird one, and if you haven’t guessed by now, it’s the Giant Anteater.

 Firstly, it takes soldier termites around that time to be able to recognize their home is under attack and get ready to defend it.

 Secondly, it allows the insects time to repopulate.
-So the Giant Anteater will always have a readily supply of food available to them.
+So the Giant Anteater will always have a ready supply of food available to them.
 Think of it as Anteater farming.

 The Giant Anteater walks on its knuckles, much like a gorilla.
 This is so it can keep its claws nice and sharp.
 These claws are used for digging and for defense.